MilesWK/How-to-make-a-Costume-Search-Engine-In-Scratch/README.md

 Inside the "if" statment, add the "Stop [this script]" block.

-Inside the "else" section of the "if" statement, add a "Add "thing" to [list]" block.
+Inside the "else" section of the "if" statement, add a "Add "thing" to [list]" boolean.
 In that block, replace the "thing" with the "Costume[name]" variable.
 Make sure you set the list you are adding the item to to our "Costumes" list.

 After we finish that, we are done with getting the costumes.